-MK: One strategy we like to use is conceits.
+Moira: One strategy we like to use is conceit attainment.
 For instance, you might be taking a business management class, and the conceit might be that you’re told, “You’ve just joined a business consulting firm, and we’ve got a client coming in with a certain problem that we’ve got to solve for them.”
 And so, you live with that conceit throughout the course.

 It may be, for another example, that you’re taking a language and culture class, and the first day the instructor says to you, “Hello, ladies and gentlemen.
 I am glad that you're with us here at the State Department, and in three weeks, you're going to be posted to Malaysia.
 I'm also well aware that you all don't know much about the culture there, so we've got three weeks to get you ready."
 And then you go from there.